 Selenium and Cucumber are similar in some ways.
 Both are open-sourced.
 Both are used for functional testing.
-But what are the differences between Selenium and Cucumber?
+But what are the differences between the Selenium and Cucumber frameworks?
 Who uses them?
 And when would you use them together?

 Read on for answers.